 When a vehicle’s title is missing, the state may compel the titleholder to get a bonded title, also known as a certificate of title surety bond.
-Obtaining a bonded title does not have to be difficult, but it is necessary to understand the fundamentals of how a bonded title works before getting started.
+Obtaining a bonded title is not difficult if you understand the fundamentals of how a bonded title works.
 What are the differences between a bonded title and a surety bond, and who would require a bonded title?
 Find out below.

 What is a Bonded Title?

 A bonded title, also known as a Certificate of Title Surety Bond or Lost Title Bond, is a document that establishes who owns a car.
-It can be used instead of a traditional vehicle title to register a vehicle with the Department of Motor Vehicles (DMV), get insurance for the vehicle, or sell the vehicle.
+A bonded title can be used instead of a traditional car title to register a vehicle with the Department of Motor Vehicles (DMV), get insurance for the vehicle, or sell the vehicle.

 Bonded titles are available in most states for a variety of vehicles, including automobiles, buses, motorhomes, and motorcycles.

 Why does this vehicle have a bonded title?